AStupidBear/GCMAES.jl/README.md

 If the optimization terminate prematurely before `maxiter` is reached, `status` will be `1`, otherwise `0`.

+A checkpoint file named `CMAES.bson` will be created in the current working directory during optimization, which will be loaded back to initilize `CMAESOpt` if dimensions are equal.

+## Incoporating Gradient

 You can speed up the optimization process by providing additional gradient infomation if the loss function is differentialble but noisy.
 The evolution part can help escaping local minima while the gradient part can speed up convergence in non-noisy regions.

 ```julia